marksog/sample_flask_app/README.md

 terraform apply -target=module.network -target=module.jenkins -auto-approve

 ** after doing this user_data.sh did not install (well this is called from the pipeline.) so i manualy had to create the script in ec2 and run it.

+## created a bootstrap deployment first
+this will trigger another diployment.